tanjascats/fingerprinting-toolbox/MarkBench/method_overview.md

 - Block - not collusion resistant, PK dependent, attribute order-dependent
 - Twice-embedding - PK dependent
 - Watermill - marks only numerical attributes, PK dependent, all recipients have to share the same constraints
+- Thumbprint - not _really_ collusion resistant, marks only numerical attributes, unclear procedure for marking more than one attribute, PK dependent

 Extensions (per method):
 - AHK
     - varying the marking rates for attributes, user-specified (i.e. the attribute weights in marking)